sunpy/sunpy/docs/topic_guide/extending_fido.rst

 For a more verbose in-depth explanation on how this is accomplished internally:

-1. A Scraper object takes as input the generalised ``pattern`` of how a desired filepath looks like, in the ``parse`` format.
-Upon initialisation, a version of the pattern following the datetime format is also internally generated, called the ``dt_pattern``.
+The Scraper takes as input the generalised ``pattern`` of how a desired file path looks like, in the ``parse`` format.
+Upon initialisation, a version of the pattern following the datetime format is also internally generated, called the ``datetime_pattern``.

 .. code-block:: python